 Jordan S. Linn’s practice focuses on estate planning, business succession planning, and the administration of estates and trusts.
-Jordan is practice group leader for the firm’s trusts and estates practice, with an uncompromising commitment to providing each and every client with responsive, efficient, and expert counsel.
+Jordan is practice group leader for the firm’s trusts and estates practice, with an uncompromising commitment to providing each and every client with responsive, efficient, and sophisticated counsel.

 Prior to joining the firm, Jordan spent many years in practice at Farrell Fritz, P.C., and has extensive experience structuring and executing sophisticated gift, estate, and generation skipping tax planning techniques.
 He represents clients in preparing their last will and testaments, trust agreements, and advance directives.
 He is a seasoned expert in the drafting and implementation of grantor retained annuity trusts (GRAT); qualified personal residence trusts (QPRT); intentionally defective grantor trust transactions (IDGT); irrevocable life insurance trusts; charitable lead and remainder trusts (CLAT/CRAT); revocable living trusts; and dynasty and generation skipping tax (GST) trust planning.